noellethen/noellethen/README.md

 ## hi, i'm noelle 🥰

-i'm a year 1 computer engineering undergraduate at the National University of Singapore (NUS) interested in embedded and software engineering! additionally, i love playing games and am exploring game development amongst other projects c:
+i'm a computer engineering undergraduate at the National University of Singapore (NUS) interested in embedded and software engineering! additionally, i love playing games and am exploring web3 development amongst other projects c:

 ### 🌱 currently learning:
-* DSA with C++
+* solidity
-* bare-metal programming (with ATmega328P)
-* FPGA programming (with the Basys 3)

 <!--
 **noellethen/noellethen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.